 A Self Playing Show may be e-mailed, (you may have to remove the .exe and tell the recipient to add it back in as many virus programs and e-mail systems block .exe files) added to a floppy (size permitting) disk, a CD Rom or downloaded.
 The recipient needs only to click on the file to view the movie.
 Self Playing Shows are the easiest way to send movies to friends, family and colleagues.

 Below is a movie / player combination created from slide show titled Chris 1.

 The controls at the base of the player, from left to right are pause, play, exit and Full Screen.
 Selecting Full Screen will hide the player frame and controls.
 Moving the mouse to the bottom of the screen will pop up the controls.
 Hitting the escape key will exit full screen play.

 To create a Self Playing Show select Publish from the File menu and then select Self Playing Show.

-The movie is rendered and the .exe file is created from the current slide show.
+The movie is rendered after clicking on the OK button and the .exe file is created from the current slide show.
 The rendering process can take a while for a long show with a large sound file.